Ioannis Amanatidis: Club career

 In the summer he signed on free to 1.
-FC Kaiserslautern, but after only one season he signed again to the newly promoted Eintracht Frankfurt side and has been instrumental in the team's attack ever since scoring regularly and eventually becoming the captain of the team since the 2007–08 season.
+FC Kaiserslautern, but after only one season he signed again to the newly promoted Eintracht Frankfurt side and was instrumental in the team's attack scoring regularly and eventually becoming the captain of the team in the 2007–08 season.

 In April 2008, it was reported that the captain of Eintracht has agreed to an extension of his contract till 2012 with the club.

 On 18 July 2011, Amanatidis officially announced his retirement from professional football.
 He finished his career having 325 appearances (98 goals, 24 assists) in all competitions.

 International career

 Amanatidis earned his first cap for Greece against the Republic of Ireland in November 2002.
 However, he was left out of the victorious Euro 2004 squad.

 He was selected in the final squad for the 2005 FIFA Confederations Cup and featured in the matches against Brazil and Mexico.

 On 9 August 2010, Amanatidis decided to retire from international football.
 He stated, that "there are many strange and suspicious choices, some players are always in the starting eleven and many of us know the reasons of the selection, but if I say more, there are going to be many reactions.", Amanatidis stated.

 Amanatidis' career high with the national team was his winning goal against Turkey in Istanbul in a highly passionate game.
 He was also selected in the final squad for the Euro 2008 finals and featured in all the matches, against Sweden, Spain and Russia.